-Responsibilities of Directors for the Financial Report
+Responsibilities of the Board of Directors for the Financial Report

-The directors of the Company are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the ACNC Act and for such internal control as the

-Liability limited by a scheme approved under Professional Standards Legislation.

-Member of Deloitte Asia Pacific Limited and the Deloitte organisation.

-Deloitte.

-directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The Board of Directors of the Entity are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation is appropriate to meet the requirements of the ACNC Act and the needs of the Chairperson.
+The Board of Directors' responsibility also includes such internal control as the Board of Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors are responsible for assessing the ability of the Company to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the Board of Directors are responsible for assessing the ability of the Entity to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intend to liquidate the Entity or to cease operations, or has no realistic alternative but to do so.